STOmics/ST-GEARS/README.md

 warnings.filterwarnings('ignore')

-grp_col = 'annotation'  # name of column in adata that stores grouping information, either cluster or annotation information binning_on = True  # only turn granularity adjusting on, when you have over 3000 spots in any one of the sections.
+grp_col = 'annotation'  # name of column in adata.obs that stores grouping information, either cluster or annotation information binning_on = True  # only turn granularity adjusting on, when you have over 3000 spots in any one of the sections.

 # set uniform_weight to False and filter_by_label to True if you trust in your groupping result, and sections are not too far from each other.
 Otherwise set uniform_weight to True and filter_by_label to False.